The most asked questions from customers about online shopping and duty.

 What is the Import Entry Transaction Fee?

-An Import Entry Transaction Fee (IETF) of NZ$29.26 (GST inclusive) is charged to risk assess and process imported goods.
-An MPI biosecurity system entry levy of $26.45 (GST inclusive) is also payable when an IETF is charged, making the total fees payable of $55.71 (GST inclusive).
+An Import Entry Transaction Fee (IETF) is charged to risk assess and process imported goods.
+An MPI biosecurity system entry levy is also payable when an IETF is charged.
+You can find Customs' current fees by referring to the Schedule of Goods Clearance Fees.

 Why is the Customs exchange rate different to what the banks have?

 Customs determines the exchange rates fortnightly in advance, based on Westpac data.
 New rates are collected on the morning of the day they are determined and published 11 days before the effective date.

 This advance fortnightly determination allows importers a degree of assurance on the duty and GST payable on imports and guards against adverse fluctuations in rates.

 The rate we use to make an assessment is the rate for the day the goods arrive into NZ, not the day the goods were purchased.

 What is the process for paying Customs’ charges?

 We work with NZ Post at the International Mail Centre to identify goods imported by mail that require duty and/or GST to be paid.
 If you need to pay these charges, you will receive a letter from NZ Post advising what charges must be paid and directing you to make contact with Customs.

 Your goods will be released as soon as you pay the charges.
-Payment can be made by cheque, credit card, internet banking, or at a Customs office.
+Payment can be made by internet banking.

 Customs cannot release the goods until the charges are paid.